rdi-eg/wfile/README.md

 # wFileIO
 A little C++ lib that helps you do file operations with normal and wstrings.

+Based on the wonderful [Snippet Library](https://github.com/cubiclesoft/cross-platform-cpp) from CubicleSoft.

 We faced some issues when dealing with non-latin characters, so we created this library to help us with file I/O operations.

 # Usage